Choir Resources for the Historic Lectionary

 Below is a response from Rev. Jesse Krusemark of Trinity, Waltham and St. Paul's, Hollandale, Minnesota to a request for choir resources connected to the Historic Lectionary:

-“First I would recommend several Facebook groups 1) The One-ders: One Year Lectionarians, 2) One-derful Preachers, and 3) The Wondrous Musicians of the One-Year Lectionary Congregations.
-It would be especially in the third group that you could bring forward the questions you have regarding well-ordered church music for your active choir.
+“First I would recommend a couple Facebook groups 1) The One-ders: One Year Lectionarians and 2) The Wondrous Musicians of the One-Year Lectionary Congregations.
+It would be especially in the second group that you could bring forward the questions you have regarding well-ordered church music for your active choir.
 Your lead musicians could also join this group themselves.
 I know that several of the contributors there do have lists they’ve compiled of choral resources for each Sunday and feast, especially Christina Joy Roberts of Grand Rapids, Michigan and Gary Schultz of Terra Haute, Indiana.
-Another good resource for you would be Tom Lock, active in groups 1 and 3 above.
+Another good resource for you would be Tom Lock, active in these groups.
 He produces choir music for the one-year lectionary through his publishing company Salpidzo Press.

 A great place for your choir to begin would be with the introits and the intervenient chants, which along with the collects often contribute as much to the character of the Sunday or feast as the lectionary texts themselves.
 CPH offers a couple of collections, that of Healey Willan, The Introits and Graduals for the Church Year and Paul Bunjes, The Service Propers Noted.
 From Lulu Press can be gotten The Lutheran Propers compiled by Fritz Eckardt which includes the settings of those same chants by Walter Buszin.
 Something more up to date of the same type is the Acclamation series from CPH, available for both lectionaries and downloadable (some of the Advent 1 Year ones seem to be free right now). liturgysolutions.com also produced more contemporary settings of these chants for both lectionaries, but it seems to be currently defunct.
 For challenging Gregorian settings preserved in Lutheran use, see The Lutheran Gradual of Matthew Carver (Lulu Press).